Max Miller (politician)

 Max Leonard Miller (born November 13, 1988) is an American politician who has served as the U.S. representative for Ohio's 7th congressional district since 2023.
-A member of the Republican Party, he previously served as a political appointee in the first Trump administration.
+A member of the Republican Party, he previously served as a political appointee in the first Donald Trump administration.

+In 2026, Miller's re-election campaign has been embroiled in controversy after his ex-wife, Emily Moreno, accused him of domestic violence and of abusing their daughter.
+Senator Bernie Moreno, Miller's former father-in-law and ally, called on him to resign.
+This was followed by calls for Miller's resignation from GOP senators Jon Husted, Roger Marshall, Katie Britt and Tim Sheehy.

 Early life and education

-Miller is the grandson of Samuel H. Miller, the former co-chair emeritus of Forest City Realty Trust, and son of Abe and Barb Miller.
+Miller is the grandson of Samuel H. Miller, the former co-chair of Forest City Realty Trust, and son of Abe and Barb Miller.
 His grandmother, Ruth Miller, was a candidate for Ohio's 22nd congressional district in 1980.
 His uncle is Aaron David Miller, a scholar of Middle East studies.

-Miller grew up in Northeast Ohio and graduated from Shaker Heights High School in 2007.
+His cousin, Eli Miller, a senior member of Trump's 2016 presidential campaign, was later appointed chief of staff of the United States Department of the Treasury.
 He is Jewish.

-He attended the University of Arizona before transferring to Cleveland State University, from which he received his bachelor's degree in 2013.
+Miller grew up in Northeast Ohio and graduated from Shaker Heights High School in 2007, where classmates described him as "a loose cannon" with a "huge temper" who was "not a nice person".
+It was during his time in high school that, at a party, he pushed a female classmate through a door and down a staircase when she rejected his attempts to touch her.
+He attended the University of Arizona from August 2007 until December 2009.
+In August 2010, he transferred to Cleveland State University, where he earned a bachelor's degree in history in 2013.

 Early career

 Miller worked at a Lululemon store in Ohio before joining the Marine Reserve in 2013.
-He was a corporal and made no deployments.
+Miller was a corporal and made no deployments.
 In 2019, he was transferred from the Selected Marine Corps Reserve to the Individual Ready Reserve.